Tellusant/docs/articles-posts/cost-of-error.md

 In January 2025, Tellusant started researching the cost of forecasting errors at large companies.
 Here we report some findings.

 ## Introduction
-Enterprises and countries mainly create value by improving structural capital[f].
+Enterprises and countries mainly create value by improving structural capital¹.
 This is what is beyond contributions from labor and capital.
 Structural capital has grown immensely in importance over the past 50 years and is reflected in intangibles.

 Key elements of structural capital are often said to be: